Logo

 Solutions Architect · Lahore

-Building a voice agent that calls Australian small businesses about overdue invoices means living inside ACCC compliance.
+Building a voice agent that calls Australian SME about overdue invoices means living inside ACCC compliance.
 Here's how I architected for it from day one.

 Most voice-agent stacks treat compliance as a wrapper - a profanity filter, a recording-disclosure prompt, a kill switch.
 That's wrong.
 Compliance is a first-class architectural constraint, the same way idempotency is for payments.